percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.9.0.rst

 ================================================================================

-* :jirabug:`K8SPSMDB-365`: Unblock backups even if just a single Replica Set node is available by setting ``allowUnsageConfigurations`` flag to true
+* :jirabug:`K8SPSMDB-365`: Unblock backups even if just a single Replica Set node is available by setting ``allowUnsafeConfigurations`` flag to true
 * :jirabug:`K8SPSMDB-453`: It is now possible to see the overall progress of the provisioning of MongoDB cluster resources and dependent components in Custom Resource status